 Garnish the wings with sesame seeds and scallions, if desired.
 Serve immediately and enjoy!

 - Cut the wings.
 If you can find precut wings, skip this.
 However, you can't find them in all stores.
 Use a good pair of kitchen shears or a sharp knife and cut them right at the joint.
-Find more tips on cutting chicken wings here.
+This post has more tips on cutting chicken wings.

 - Remove extra moisture.
 Before you season the chicken, pat the wings down with a paper towel.
 If the wings are too moist, they can become soggy.